 Moderna has begun studies that include children as young as 6 months old, and Johnson & Johnson has announced a plan to test its vaccine in younger patients.

 All individuals under the age of 12 must be accompanied by a parent or legal guardian during their COVID-19 vaccine appointment unless they are an emancipated minor.

 “A parent or legal guardian must remain present for the entirety of both first and second dose appointments, and they must sign a consent form before their child receives the vaccine,” says Dr. Christy.

 Before scheduling a COVID-19 vaccine appointment, it’s important for any individual receiving the Pfizer/BioNTech vaccine to be sure they will be available for the second dose appointment 21 days after their first.

-Experts and pediatricians are recommending that those ages 16 & 17 get the COVID-19 vaccine as soon as possible.
+Experts and pediatricians are recommending that those over the age of 12 get the COVID-19 vaccine as soon as possible.

 “It’s important for younger people to get the vaccine too—not only so that they don’t get sick, but so that they don’t infect other people in their family, their teachers, or their housemates,” explains Dr. Christy.